pratikisc/ISCSalesOps/SFDC Case Bookings/GAM/004 Final GAM: Grouped + Non Grouped (No Splits).md

 left join "commissions"."reference-sfdc-case-attributes-with-plan-attributes" AS b ON a.casenumber = b.casenumber
 left join "commissions"."sfdc-case-w0001v2-t0001ref-grouped-cases" as c ON a.id_h = c.id_h
 left join "commissions"."plan-rule-2021-003-t001-gam-international-deals-subscriptions" as d ON b.opportunity_number = d.opportunity_number__c
+left join "commissions"."reference-sfdc-case-details-override-v2" as e ON a.casenumber = e.casenumber

 ```